 In 1972, Two Canton police officers and a local businessman had the idea to start a music program using a downtown Boys Club.
 So began a long and winding road that has led to four decades of entertainment and education for thousands of young people and millions of adoring fans.

 Art Drukenbrod, a drummer with many of Canton’s big bands and a member of Canton’s American Legion and VFW’s national champion senior drum and bugle corps, had a vision of starting a parade corps with hopes of it leading to a competitive drum and bugle corps.
-In 1972, Canton police officers Babe Stearn and Ralph McCauley, directors of the Canton Police Boys Club, met with Drukenbrod, who was also a successful downtown businessman, and started that parade corps.
+In 1966, he partnered with the Canton Police Boys Club to start a unit operating out of the building.
+Called the Canton Police Boys Club Drum & Bugle Corps, the initial summer saw 13 members who marched in two parades.
+That unit lasted a few years but in 1972, Canton police officers Babe Stearn and Ralph McCauley, directors of the Canton Police Boys Club, met with Drukenbrod, who was also a successful downtown businessman, and started another parade corps.
+This group would stick around.

 The name “Bluecoats” was born in tribute to the police department’s retired police officers with a nod to its designation as a program of the Police Boys Club.
-The organization made its competitive drum corps debut in 1974 with a group of young musicians hailing from Canton and surrounding Stark County.
+The organization operated with borrowed uniforms and competed in parades, winning their first parade and using the prize money to buy gas for the return trip to Canton.
+The corps made its competitive drum corps debut in 1974 with a group of young musicians hailing from Canton and surrounding Stark County.

 But the road to success had to cross a bridge over troubled waters.
 Twice within a five-year period, the Bluecoats were unable to field any type of performance unit.
 Yet the members and leadership of the corps were relentless in growing and improving and in the intervening years won the U.S. Open Class A championship during the 1981 season and in the off-season fielded a competitive winter guard.